A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Substitution, Abstractly

 \section{Substitution, Abstractly}

-To provide some intuition and motivation for the general theory of substitution developed in our paper, we recall one concrete categorical setting for modeling substitution: the category $\PSh \F=[\F,\Set]$ of covariant presheaves over the category $\F$ of finite sets and functions.
-This is the setting originally considered by~\citet{ftp99}.
+To provide some intuition and motivation for the general theory of substitution developed in our paper, we recall one concrete categorical setting for modeling substitution: the category $\PSh{\F}$ of covariant presheaves over the category $\F$ of finite sets and functions.
+This is the setting originally considered by Fiore et al.~\cite{ftp99}.

-\paragraph{Models.} Intuitively, we think of an object $A=\{a_1,\ldots,a_n\}$ of $\F$ as a context of $n$ untyped variables, and of a presheaf $X\in \PSh \F$ as a map assigning to every context $A$ a set $XA$ of terms in that context, built over some syntax.
+\subparagraph*{Models.} Intuitively, we think of an object $A=\{a_1,\ldots,a_n\}$ of $\F$ as a context of $n$ untyped variables, and of a presheaf $X\in \PSh{\F}$ as a map assigning to every context $A$ a set $XA$ of terms in that context, built over some syntax.
 Given a map $f\colon A\to A'$ in $\F$, the map $Xf\colon XA\to XA'$ sends $t\in XA$ to the term $Xf(t)$ obtained by renaming all (free) variables in $t$ according to $f$.
 For example, the presheaf $V^I A = A^I$ represents $I$-indexed families $(a_i \in A)_{i \in I}$ of variables, with special case $V A = V^1 A = A$, the \emph{presheaf of variables}.
 Sets of terms that involve variable binding and $\alpha$-equivalence can also be naturally presented as presheaves.
 For example, we can form the presheaf $\Lambda$ sending a context $A$ to the set $\Lambda A$ of $\lambda$-terms (modulo $\alpha$-equivalence) with free variables from $A$.

-\paragraph{Substitution.} A \emph{substitution} $\sigma$ specifies for each variable $a$ from a context $A \in \F$ a term $t_a$ from a model $X$ to be substituted for~$a$.
-Thus, $\sigma$ is an element of the $A$-fold power of $X$, denoted by

-We can model the process of applying a substitution~$\sigma$ to a term $t$ of $X$ abstractly in two steps.
+\subparagraph*{Substitution.} A \emph{substitution} $\sigma$ specifies for each variable $a$ from a context $A \in \F$ a term $t_a$ from a model $X$ to be substituted for~$a$.
+Thus, $\sigma$ is an element of the $A$-fold power of $X$, denoted by \(A \tl X = X^A\) We can model the process of applying a substitution~$\sigma$ to a term $t$ of $X$ abstractly in two steps.